-If any time-out and/or delay occurs in disk monitoring or raw monitoring, adjust the time-out value of each monitor resources.
+If any time-out and/or delay occurs in operations such as disk monitoring, adjust the time-out value of each monitor resources.

 3. Backup/Restoration

 If you plan to perform regular backups, run a test backup.

 Some backup software and archive commands make CPU and/or disk I/O highly loaded.